GalaXai/goon/README.md

 # goon

-Golang + HTMX learning project to learn the techs
+Golang + React(for frontend) learning project to learn the techs